Kaustubh-forges/Kaustubh-forges/README.md

 ### 📫 Let’s connect!
 - 📧Email: [kaustubh.forge@gmail.com]
 - 🌐 LinkedIn, Portfolio, etc: [Coming soon – under enchantment 🔮]

+### 🖊️**One of my most nerdy and silly quotes:**
+>"CS is just a form of spellwork, really — an intricate spell-chain that can be bewitching in its glory and ability to make students cry."😭💻✨

 ---

-> *"CS is just a form of spellwork, really — an intricate spell-chain that can be bewitching in its glory and ability to make students cry."*😭💻✨